Freshford, County Kilkenny: Uppercourt Manor

 The great house of Uppercourt Manor stands on the site of the bishop's palace built at Achadh Úr in 1225.
 In 1553 a Protestant bishop, John Bale, was sent to live there.
 When five of his servants were murdered while saving the hay, the Bishop fled and never returned.

 After him, the Shee family took over the manor and lived in Uppercourt for 100 years.
 In 1653 one of Cromwell's soldiers, Captain Sir George Askew, being owed £200, was given Uppercourt in settlement of the debt and the Shees were forced to leave.

 The present house was built by Sir William Morris around 1790.
 The Eyre family came in 1879 and stayed till 1918 when the Maher Brothers, Edward and Michael bought it.
 They did some repairs to the house as they were in the building trade; they permitted local sporting events to be held on the front lawn also, something that heretofore would never have been permitted.
 Both men being thankful for their own good fortunes in life having come from a lower-middle-class family of ten children in the village of Freshford, sold the property to the Mill Hill Fathers for a nominal sum in 1932 and it became a secondary school.
 In 1989 it was sold and used for the storage and restoration of antique furniture.
-The surrounding farm land was purchased in 1989 by the Gibbons family and is still under their ownership as a farm and equestrian enterprise.
-The manor house changed hands a few times and is now being restored to be used as a boutique hotel in the near future although renovations have been ongoing for a number of years.
+The surrounding farm land was purchased in 1989 and is now a hobby farm.
+The manor house changed hands a few times and was being restored to be used as a hotel, although renovations did not go to plan and the property is now housing refugees.